Montana: Climate

-The climate has become warmer in Montana and continues to do so.
+The climate has become warmer in Montana, with the average temperature rising almost 2.5 °F (1.3 °C) since 1900 at a rate higher than the continental U.S. average, and continues to do so.
 The glaciers in Glacier National Park have receded and are predicted to melt away completely in a few decades.
 Many Montana cities set heat records during July 2007, the hottest month ever recorded in Montana.
 Winters are warmer, too, and have fewer cold spells.
 Previously, these cold spells had killed off bark beetles, but these are now attacking the forests of western Montana.
 The warmer winters in the region have allowed various species to expand their ranges and proliferate.
 The combination of warmer weather, attack by beetles, and mismanagement has led to a substantial increase in the severity of forest fires in Montana.
 According to a study done for the U.S. Environmental Protection Agency by the Harvard School of Engineering and Applied Science, parts of Montana will experience a 200% increase in area burned by wildfires and an 80% increase in related air pollution.

 The table below lists average temperatures for the warmest and coldest month for Montana's seven largest cities.
 The coldest month varies between December and January depending on location, although figures are similar throughout.